-Direct Metals offers various value-added fabrication processes to our complete line of specialty metals and fiberglass inventory, including wire mesh, perforated metal, expanded metal, bar grating, safety grating, fiberglass grating, and architectural metal.
-We are eager to save you time and money by processing the material to your specifications in an economical and timely manner.
+Direct Metals offers various value-added fabrication processes to our complete line of specialty metals and fiberglass inventory which includes wire mesh, perforated metal, expanded metal, bar grating, safety grating, fiberglass grating, and architectural metal.
+We are eager to save you time and money by processing these materials to your specifications in an economical and timely manner.

 We offer a variety of processing capabilities to meet the demands of many diverse industries.